asvae/laravel-api-tester/README.md

 ## Features
 * Display routes for your application.
+* Prepare and save requests.
+* Collaborate with your team using firebase.
-* Live search and sortable columns.
+* Live search for everything.
 * Filter out routes in [config](config/api-tester.php).
 * CSRF token is handled for you.
-* Define request body in [JSON editor](https://github.com/josdejong/jsoneditor).
+* Fill request in JSON editor.
 * Preview response depending on type (html or json).
 * Clean and intuitive interface.
 * Lightweight and no dependencies (except on laravel).